Specialization map for quiver Grassmannians: Abstract

 \section{Abstract}

-We study quiver Grassmannians associated to representations of quivers of type A. We prove that the specialization map for the integral cohomology associated to a degeneration of representation is surjective, generalizing a result of Lanini and Strickland.
+We define a specialization map between cohomology algebras of quiver Grassmannians of Dynkin type and we prove that it is surjective in type A. This generalizes a result of Lanini and Strickland.